Madelyn van der Hoogt: Career

 Van der Hoogt taught English at Claremont Junior High and Oakland Tech in Oakland, California.
 The van der Hoogts moved in 1974 to Fayette, Missouri, where she taught English at Fayette High School.

-In the 1970's, van der Hoogt learned to weave in Guatemala.
+In the 1970s, van der Hoogt learned to weave in Guatemala.
 With an interest in textiles, weaving, and looms, she edited Weaver's magazine (1986–1999) and Handwoven (1999–2012).
 In 1984 she established The Weavers' School in Fayette, Missouri.
 In 1993, van der Hoogt moved to Whidbey Island in Puget Sound with her looms and the school.
 Suzie Liles, of the Eugene Textile Center, became her Studio Director.

 She has lectured and taught workshops for more than thirty-five years, in the United States, Canada, and Australia.
 In 2012, she retired from editing Handwoven magazine, to teach, weave, and write.

-In naming van der Hoogt to "The Weaving Hall of Fame", Sherrie Amada Miller wrote,"She is the world's Weaving Wizard.
+In naming van der Hoogt to "The Weaving Hall of Fame", Sherrie Amada Miller wrote, "She is the world's Weaving Wizard.
 As former editor of Prairie Wool Companion, Weaver's, and Handwoven, she has long been a star in our weaving universe."

 She teaches weaving at the Weavers' School in Coupeville, Washington.